holidayextras/angled-dream/README.md

 this file is a listing of the last built jar files as found in the target folder.
 This file is then uploaded to google storage to a known bucket and then consuming application can chose which jar file to download.

+### Deployment

+This is deployed using https://github.com/aktau/github-release/, CircleCI, and https://jitpack.io/